albankora/decho/README.md

  mod [COMMAND] Command to manage go modules codegen       Generate code from the open api documentation
 ```

+## Re-run on the fly
+DECHO uses [Reflex](https://github.com/cespare/reflex) for re-running your app when you change your code

 ## Project Layout
 DECHO follows the [Standard Go Project Layout](https://github.com/golang-standards/project-layout) so inside `src` directory you will find folders like `cmd`, `api`, `internal`, `pkg` and `deployments`.
 This is an emerging project layout base on the Go ecosystem.